Travelling to Uganda can turn out a surprising adventure for many; here are some myths you may encounter about travelling here.

 First myths about Africa, where Uganda is located.
 Upon artiste Kanye West’s visit to Uganda, an American magazine generically reported how the American hip-hop artiste was spending time on a luxury African safari.
 A lot of ambiguity still surrounds the myth that Africa is a country.
 There is even a popular African website satirically themed under this claim.
 Nonetheless, it is important to state it here that Uganda is a country among the 54 African countries.

 2. No Domestic flights.

-Many coming to Africa carry assumptions that traveling by road is the only viable means of transport available.
+Many coming to Africa carry assumptions that travelling by road is the only viable means of transport available.
 Recent trends indicate a change in Africa’s skyline, with more private chartered flights now operating inland.
-Safari enthusiasts should realize that traveling by road is not the only option, more charter flights can be booked, and the presence of airfields in remote locations where attractions are, is still possible.
+Safari enthusiasts should realize that travelling by road is not the only option, more charter flights can be booked, and the presence of airfields in remote locations where attractions are, is still possible.

 As African airports reportedly expand, scheduled flights to Bwindi impenetrable forest in Uganda, for example, make use of Kajjansi and Kihihi airfields.
-It’s also worth noting that the acceleration of resource mining and humanitarian activity inside Africa has eventually necessitated the presence of standardized airfields, in tourism’s favor too.
+It’s also worth noting that the acceleration of resource mining and humanitarian activity inside Africa has eventually necessitated the presence of standardized airfields, in tourism’s favour too.

 3. I’d have to pay more.

 Smaller or larger teams travelling to Uganda may be convinced that flying while travelling inside Africa is not feasible, considering their number, or lack thereof.
 Not the case, budget aircraft are on the rise in Africa, and negotiable rates should put even your slightest fears at rest.

 4. The Best safari experiences are only by road.